 If Congress had not intervened by specifically allowing for deductions of expenses paid or incurred in connection with forgiven PPP loan funds, taxpayers could have tried to apply the general welfare doctrine to claim the expenses.
-The general welfare doctrine argument could have focused on the fact that PPP loan proceeds
+The general welfare doctrine argument could have focused on the fact that PPP loan proceeds were intended to bestow a general economic benefit on businesses adversely affected by COVID-19 so that they would have an incentive to retain their employees, rather than to specifically compensate for lost profits or to provide

-$^{^{36} \}rm GCM$ 37293, at 3 (Oct.
-13, 1977) (discussing and providing block quotations from GCM 18780).
+$^{^{36}\}mathrm{GCM}$ 37293, at 3 (Oct.
+13, 1977) at 3 (discussing and providing block quotations from GCM 18780).

-37See, e.g., Rev. Rul.
+37 See, e.g., Rev. Rul.
 76-395, 1976-2 C.B.
 16 ("The Internal Revenue Service has consistently held that payments made under legislatively provided social benefit programs for promotion of general welfare are not includible in an individual's gross income.").